 - 2.11 The total balance of Earmarked Reserves at the end of the financial year was £3.8m.
 During the year new Earmarked Reserves were created either to carry forward unspent grants or donations or to set aside funds for specific purposes.
-A number of Earmarked Reserves were at least partially utilised in the year and, in total, the level of Earmarked Reserves fell by £0.76m in the year. - 2.12 Two significant additions were made to Earmarked Reserves in the year: an additional £500k was added to the Organisational Transition (One-off Costs) reserve to help fund future redundancy payments; the sum of £219k was set aside for backlog building maintenance to help ensure that the Authority's estate is maintained in a good state of repair.
+A number of Earmarked Reserves were at least partially utilised in the year and, overall, the level of Earmarked Reserves increased by just £27k in the year. - 2.12 Some significant additions were made to Earmarked Reserves in the year: the Pensions III Health reserve was increased by £130k to replace the amount used within the year; The Organisational Transition reserve was increased by £200k and the sum of £100k was set aside for backlog building maintenance to help ensure that the Authority's estate is maintained in a good state of repair.
+In addition, a Communications Development reserve was set up during the year with a contribution of £200k.